LG G6 review: Like the Galaxy S8, only cheaper

 So will it usurp its biggest South Korean rival, the S8?
 We won't know until we fully review that phone.
 But we will point out that on paper, the G6 doesn't have as powerful a processor, and longtime LG fans will be disappointed that there's no removable battery anymore (then again, neither does the S8).
 And while LG was earlier to announce its big-screen, small-bezel phone, Samsung's S8 takes the same basic design and adds its unique curved-edge twist.

 But Samsung's still dealing with some Galaxy Note 7 fallout, and the G6 is a great alternative if you're squeamish about Samsung.
-Plus, with a £649 price tag, the G6 is cheaper than the S8, which costs about £689.
+Plus, with a AU$1,008 price tag on Telstra, the G6 is likely going to be cheaper than the S8.
 For the first time in a long time, an LG handset stands a fighting chance to be your next high-end Android phone.
 It may not be popular enough to be Prom King, but it's a no-compromise premium phone with enough mainstream appeal to be on the ballot.

 Editors' note: This review will be updated and expanded with direct comparisons to the Samsung Galaxy S8 in upcoming weeks.